binipringle/crim-outline/index.md

       In Kentucky, wanton endangerment is defined as “a person, under circumstances manifesting extreme indifference to the value of human life, who deliberately engages in conduct which creates a substantial danger of death or serious physical injury to another person.”

     **Hypo** (p.
 232)
       A.	Was D a cause?
 Yes.
-But for test
+But-for test
       Was X a cause?
 Yes.
 We apply a different test.
       B.	Yes.
 We are only looking at the cause of death.
       C.	D was not an actual cause
       D.	Yes, but not substantial factor test because each wound independently was not enough to kill the V. So we use two but-for tests.
 Would V have died had D not stabbed?
 No. Would V have died had X not stabbed?
-No. so both satisfy but for test
+No. so both satisfy but-for test
       E.	Yes.
 Substantial factor test.

 # Criminal Homicide